gmferise/gvz-database/README.md

 ### Initializing the Library
 The GVZ library relies on multiple libraries and APIs.
 This is the recommended way of loading them, although other configurations may work as well.
-You must load all the libraries and call GVZ.initialize() for every html page in your app.
+You must load all the libraries and call `GVZ.initialize()` for every html page in your app.

+`GVZ.initialize()` takes three parameters: your API key, your Client ID, and a boolean.
+The boolean determines whether the library will attempt to automatically reauthenticate the user.
+Setting it to true is useful if you have a user sign in on one html page then redirect them to another.
+The default value is false.

 **Example:**
 ```html